publications

 2020

-- Distributional Reinforcement Learning in the BrainAdam S. Lowet, Qiao Zheng, Sara Matias, Jan Drugowitsch, and Naoshige UchidaTrends in Neurosciences, Oct 2020
+- TINSDistributional Reinforcement Learning in the BrainAdam S. Lowet, Qiao Zheng, Sara Matias, Jan Drugowitsch, and Naoshige UchidaTrends in Neurosciences, Oct 2020

 Learning about rewards and punishments is critical for survival.
 Classical studies have demonstrated an impressive correspondence between the firing of dopamine neurons in the mammalian midbrain and the reward prediction errors of reinforcement learning algorithms, which express the difference between actual reward and predicted mean reward.
 However, it may be advantageous to learn not only the mean but also the complete distribution of potential rewards.
 Recent advances in machine learning have revealed a biologically plausible set of algorithms for reconstructing this reward distribution from experience.
 Here, we review the mathematical foundations of these algorithms as well as initial evidence for their neurobiological implementation.
 We conclude by highlighting outstanding questions regarding the circuit computation and behavioral readout of these distributional codes.

-- Hierarchical structure is employed by humans during visual motion perceptionJohannes Bill, Hrag Pailian, Samuel J. Gershman, and Jan DrugowitschProceedings of the National Academy of Sciences, Sep 2020
+- PNASHierarchical structure is employed by humans during visual motion perceptionJohannes Bill, Hrag Pailian, Samuel J. Gershman, and Jan DrugowitschProceedings of the National Academy of Sciences, Sep 2020

 In the real world, complex dynamic scenes often arise from the composition of simpler parts.
 The visual system exploits this structure by hierarchically decomposing dynamic scenes: When we see a person walking on a train or an animal running in a herd, we recognize the individual’s movement as nested within a reference frame that is, itself, moving.
 Despite its ubiquity, surprisingly little is understood about the computations underlying hierarchical motion perception.
 To address this gap, we developed a class of stimuli that grant tight control over statistical relations among object velocities in dynamic scenes.
 We first demonstrate that structured motion stimuli benefit human multiple object tracking performance.
 Computational analysis revealed that the performance gain is best explained by human participants making use of motion relations during tracking.
 A second experiment, using a motion prediction task, reinforced this conclusion and provided fine-grained information about how the visual system flexibly exploits motion structure.

-- Heuristics and optimal solutions to the breadth–depth dilemmaRubén Moreno-Bote, Jorge Ramírez-Ruiz, Jan Drugowitsch, and Benjamin Y. HaydenProceedings of the National Academy of Sciences, Aug 2020
+- PNASHeuristics and optimal solutions to the breadth–depth dilemmaRubén Moreno-Bote, Jorge Ramírez-Ruiz, Jan Drugowitsch, and Benjamin Y. HaydenProceedings of the National Academy of Sciences, Aug 2020

 In multialternative risky choice, we are often faced with the opportunity to allocate our limited information-gathering capacity between several options before receiving feedback.
 In such cases, we face a natural trade-off between breadth—spreading our capacity across many options—and depth—gaining more information about a smaller number of options.
 Despite its broad relevance to daily life, including in many naturalistic foraging situations, the optimal strategy in the breadth–depth trade-off has not been delineated.
 Here, we formalize the breadth–depth dilemma through a finite-sample capacity model.
 We find that, if capacity is small (∼10 samples), it is optimal to draw one sample per alternative, favoring breadth.
 However, for larger capacities, a sharp transition is observed, and it becomes best to deeply sample a very small fraction of alternatives, which roughly decreases with the square root of capacity.
 Thus, ignoring most options, even when capacity is large enough to shallowly sample all of them, is a signature of optimal behavior.
 Our results also provide a rich casuistic for metareasoning in multialternative decisions with bounded capacity using close-to-optimal heuristics.